flylo/easy-python-ml/README.md

-# midi-ml-0.0.1
+# easy-python-ml:0.0.1
-Repository to complete projects assigned in the [CUNY GC Machine Learning course](http://haralick.org/ML/lecture_slides.shtml).
+Repository to provide simple model deployment that can be run as either a pipeline or an interactive notebook on GCP.

 ## Pre-Requisites